Maternity Clothing Business Plan

 • Bookkeeper – This individual will be responsible for accounts payable and receivable functions.

-READ MORE Financial Services Business Plan Example
+READ MORE Scholarship Consulting Business Plan Example

 Personnel Plan